 She was very protective of her babies at this stage.
 There seemed to be several adults helping her watch.

-Unfortunately, the mother and two more robins came from the bushes and started flying at my head so I turned and ran quickly back into the house!
+Unfortunately, the mother and two more Robins came from the bushes and started flying at my head so I turned and ran quickly back into the house!

 Another day I was working in the yard nearby but giving the nest plenty of space when I saw a snake heading toward them.

-I missed seeing them fly away but discovered they were gone when I came one afternoon.
+I missed seeing them fly away but discovered they were gone when I came home one afternoon.